hamooza03/Arccos_in_VHDL/README.md

 - **Ripple blanking** to suppress leading zeroes on displays
 - Timing constraints and analysis included for synthesis on FPGA

+## 📷 Example Output

+Below is an example of the computed arccosine angle when the input is set to `128` (binary `10000000`) using the FPGA switches.

 ![Arccos Output Example](Images/Output_Example.png)

+The result is displayed on the 3 of the 4 7-segment displays (HEX0 to HEX3) because of Ripple Blanking, showing a decimal value that corresponds to the approximated angle in degrees.